Wallkill Futures

 Wallkill River encounters, events, and workshops will happen between May and August, 2026.
 An exhibition at Unison Arts in New Paltz, NY opens July 17th and runs through August 22.

-Inspired by ancient ritual and contemporary political unrest, this workshop invites participants to sculpt small clay objects representing an impossible need or a desire for transformative change in kinship with the more-than-human world.
+Inspired by ancient rituals and contemporary political unrest, this workshop invites participants to sculpt small clay objects that represent a need or desire for transformative change, working in kinship with the Wallkill River and the more-than-human world.

-On July 18, participants may cast a power object into the Wallkill River as a gesture of impossible demand and collective intention—joining the river’s flow to the Rondout, the Hudson, the Atlantic, and beyond.
+On July 18, a procession will lead people to the Wallkill, where they can cast a power object into the river in a gesture of collective intention and possibility.
+Each object will flow through the Wallkill to the Rondout, the Hudson, the Atlantic, and beyond, summoning the unseen forces that encircle the planet.

 No prior experience is needed—only a deep desire for change.